OfficeDev/office-js/README.md

 - Turnaround time for resolution of issues and bugs.
 - Frequency of updates to match the CDN version.

-Also, Outlook add-ins does not support hosting Office.js offline due to a network access requirement for dependencies like the Microsoft Ajax library.
+Also, Outlook add-ins do not support hosting Office.js offline due to a network access requirement for dependencies like the Microsoft Ajax library.

 <br />